Danyu999/DistributedHashTable/results/assignment_2/chronological_progress.md

 * Attempting to make a script.
 Ran into many issues, including confusing error messages.
 Currently, I think all my errors are due to my script.
 Having never scripted in bash before, going straight to multi-threaded processes that I must ssh into and run commands on may be trickier than expected.
-I have spent 5+ hours on figuring out scripts and the resulting errors I get from them.
+I have spent 8+ hours on figuring out scripts and the resulting errors I get from them.

+* Scripts now work.

+* Improved performance by more than 2 times.
+Major issue was the serializing/deserializing, where serde_json did not buffer when writing to a TCPStream.

+* Working on moving metrics recording to server-side.